-Sexual abuse involves forcing or enticing a child or vulnerable adult to take part in sexual activities, whether they are aware of what is happening or not.
+Sexual abuse involves forcing or enticing a child or adult at risk to take part in sexual activities, whether they are aware of what is happening or not.
 The activities may involve physical contact, including penetrative or non-penetrative acts.
-They may include non-contact activity such as involving children or vulnerable adults in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging them to behave in sexually inappropriate ways.
+They may include non-contact activity such as involving children or adult at risks in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging them to behave in sexually inappropriate ways.
 Sexual abuse may also take place through the inappropriate use of cameras and phone images.